A hint of spring at Sissinghurst Castle Garden

 Vita grew all the different varieties mixed up together in drifts and that is exactly how they are today; a happy throng, like children in a playground.

-The orchard really is lovely in Spring and by the middle of March many of the daffodils should be getting into their stride, just in time for you to visit when we open again on March 11th.
+The orchard really is lovely in Spring and by the middle of March many of the daffodils should be getting into their stride, just in time for our full garden opening on the 7 March when we open everyday, 11am-5.30pm.